renanss/nestjs-rate-limiter-challenge/README.md

 IP_RATE_LIMIT //DEFAULT: 100
 TOKEN_RATE_LIMIT //DEFAULT: 200
 ```
-The rate-limite module was custom-made as requested by the code-challenge.
+The rate-limit module was custom-made as requested by the code-challenge.
 The token rate-limit is applied to the private endpoints, while the IP rate-limit is applied to the public endpoints.
 Once the rate-limit is reached, the app will return a `429` status code and will have a default expiration time of 60 minutes.
-To clear the rate-limit, simply make a `GET` request to the `/flushall` endpoint.
+To clear it, simply make a `GET` request to the `/flushall` endpoint.

 ## Stay in touch